 A crucial parameter for planning includes the requirements for critical or intensive care.
-Some information comes from the Southern Hemisphere (Australia and New Zealand).
-Based on the analysis of all (722) confirmed influenza A(H1N1)v cases requiring ICU admission over a period of three months (June-August 2009), the estimated incidence of ICU admission was 2.9 (95%C.I.
-2.65-3.1) per 100 000 population [33].
+Some information comes from the southern hemisphere (Australia and New Zealand).
+Based on the analysis of all (722) confirmed 2009 pandemic influenza A(H1N1) 2009 cases requiring ICU admission over a period of three months (June - August 2009), the estimated incidence of ICU admission was 2.9 (95% CI 2.65-3.1) per 100 000 population [43].
 For planning purposes, another approach is to consider that 15% of hospital admissions will require intensive care.
-However, because patients going into intensive care will stay in hospital longer, in prevalence surveys up to 25% of cases hospitalised for influenza may be found occupying intensive care beds on any given day[48].
-There are important age differences for this, with younger children more rarely going into intensive care.
+However, because patients going into intensive care will stay in hospital longer, in prevalence surveys up to 25% of cases hospitalised for influenza may be found occupying intensive care beds on any given day [65, 66].
+There are important age differences for this, with younger children rarely going into intensive care.